jayarehart/EC-Bootcamp-SE/Reducing/Design Strategies.md

 As a summary, consider the following strategy for both gravity and lateral systems:
 ### Gravity System
-- Use shorter spans
+- Use shorter spans.
-- Use regular spacing of vertical elements
+- Use regular spacing of vertical elements.
 - Avoid transfer elements.
 Specifically, transfer floors in a building lead to much larger embodied carbon impacts.
 - Use structurally efficient (low-weight) floor systems: Post-tensioned, ribbed, or void concrete slabs.
 Deeper metal deck and/or castellated steel beam.
 Point supported CLT slabs or mass timber panels on purlins and girder beams.
 - Consider the impacts of fire proofing that is dictated by the choice of structural system.